A/N: Last edit: September 2016.

 The photographer stood alone on Warders Bridge.
 Long coat, short hair, stubble along his chin and a shiver in his fingers.
-The index finger tapped on the shutter release; one two, one two.
+His index finger tapped on the shutter release; one two, one two.
 The wind flapped at everything but his boots.
 He looked from one horizon to the other and the people passing across it, back and forth across his vision – abstract vertical lines, like a moving coloured barcode.
 Click click.
 Everything instantly 2D.
 He blinked at the little screen as the picture came up, his dark eyelashes going up and down over their own organic lenses.
 One picture was wonky.
 He pressed the little button illustrated with a trashcan.
 Gone.
-He looked up again and adjusted the zoom over on a building in the distance.
-It looked like negative space left around the cut-out of the sky, as if waiting for something else to slot in there, something more alive.
-More figures moved past, to him with no more origin than destination, flickers on a screen.
+He looked up again and adjusted the zoom over a building in the distance.
+It looked like negative space around a cut-out of the sky, as if waiting for something else to slot in there, something more alive.
+More figures moved past with no origin or destination; flickers on a screen.
 Numbness.
 Click click.
 Artistic.
 Abstract.
 Colours, shapes, lines, patterns and eyes.

 Eyes.
 The background shifted, becoming blurred and peripheral, the foreground sharpening to frame a young man with large glasses and small hands.
 Sound seeped into his mind like a greasy ink blot.

-The man shrugged, turning to rest his elbows on the side of the bridge, looking out over the river.
+The man shrugged, resting one hand on the side of the bridge, looking out over the river.
 "I crossed this bridge twenty minutes ago, and you're still here."

-The man's presence seemed to be progressively seeping outwards to fill his vision, a physical impossibility.
+The man's presence seeped progressively outwards to fill his vision, a physical impossibility.
 A matter of focus.
 Interesting.
 Noise in a picture did not bring focus.

 "How many pictures did you take?
-There are only so many views from here, surely."
+There are only so many views from here."
 A pause.
 "I'm Rafael."

 It felt like looking at an upside down picture.
 It made sense, but it just felt wrong.